 Emergency Contact Sign: Print, complete and place on the inside of the doors to areas where animals are used.
 This sign is used in the event that there is an emergency and first responders find animals in the lab.
 It also provides contact information for animal welfare issues, as required by regulation.

-Animal Hazards Checklist: Print, complete and file as appropriate.
+Animal Hazards Checklist: Select the applicable form for your location, print, complete and file as appropriate.
 This is part of the Occupational Health Program associated with animal use.
 The form is a prompt to look for hazards and to deal with them in a timely manner.
 On the yearly anniversary of your protocol, you will be asked to complete a Continuing Review.
 One of the questions will be a prompt to review the Animal Hazards Checklist.

 Non-Surgical Analgesia Record: This is a sample non-surgical analgesia record.
-Same comments apply for this form as for the Surgery and Post-Operative Monitoring Form above.
+Same comments apply for this form as for the Surgery and Post-Operative Monitoring Form/Non-Survival Surgery Form above.

 Drugs: We look at storage, grade and expiration date of clinical drugs, e.g., isoflurane, ketamine, xylazine, ophthalmic ointment, and surgical glue.
 These types of drugs should be pharmaceutical grade and not expired.
 A description of pharmaceutical grade for the IACUC purposes is found in IACUC Policy 210.